Skip to the main content.

 • The SAT allows more time per question on each section than the ACT; however, you might need the additional time, since some of the SAT questions are more complex

-• The charts and graphs on the SAT, although spread out over all 4 sections, tend to be easier than the Science section on the ACT.
+• The charts and graphs on the SAT, although spread out over both sections, tend to be easier than the Science section on the ACT.
 So, if you really struggle with the ACT Science section, the SAT might be better for you

 • The Writing and Language section focuses less on punctuation and more on the way language is used within the context of a sentence.
 Plus, the Reading and Writing sections are now combined, and have shorter passages, helping to reduce the number of questions

-• The College Board offers 8 free SAT practice tests with detailed explanations to every question on its website and has partnered with Khan Academy to offer free SAT prep to all students
+• The College Board offers free SAT practice tests with detailed explanations to every question on its website

-• On the new digital SAT, you can use a calculator for all Math questions
+• On the new digital SAT, you can use the built-in Desmos calculator for all Math questions

 Cons of the SAT

-• While the Math Sections test less topics, the depth of knowledge must be deeper for the math concepts that are covered.
+• While the Math Section tests less topics than a few years ago, the depth of knowledge must be deeper for the math concepts that are covered.
 You need to have a strong understanding of algebra and data analysis.
 In addition, the SAT math questions are often a bit more complex and require more steps to answer

 • Since the Reading Section on the SAT has at least 1 passage that was written over 100 years ago, it may contain a style and language that most of today’s students are not familiar with reading